wagtail/rfcs/text/044-image-models.md

 This RFC proposes that we start creating all new Wagtail projects with a custom image model from the start.
 This will add a small amount of extra code to the project template, which I know we would want to avoid.
 But I think avoiding a potentially very difficult migration later outweighs the overhead of having one extra app in the project.

-This also applies to document models as well.
+This also applies to image rendition and document models as well.

 ## Specification